schnetzlerjoe/calypso/README.md

 # Calypso - The Blockchain OS

-This repo holds the Agoric smart contract for Calypso, one wallet and desktop app to manage your blockchain protocols across 50+ chains, all decentrally.
+This repo holds the Agoric smart contracts for Calypso, one wallet and desktop app to manage your blockchain protocols across 50+ chains, all decentrally.

 ## Getting Started on Devnet
-You will need to have NodeJS and Rust installed to get started.
+You will need to have Agoric SDK, NodeJS and Rust installed to get started.

 ## Installation